Siege of Petersburg: Military situation

 On the night of June 12, Grant again advanced by his left flank, marching to the James River.
 He planned to cross to the south bank of the river, bypassing Richmond, and isolate Richmond by seizing the railroad junction of Petersburg to the south.
 While Lee remained unaware of Grant's intentions, the Union army constructed a pontoon bridge 2,100 feet (640 m) long and crossed the James River on June 14–18.
 What Lee had feared most of all—that Grant would force him into a siege of Richmond—was poised to occur.
 Petersburg, a prosperous city of 18,000, was a supply center for Richmond, given its strategic location just south of Richmond, its site on the Appomattox River that provided navigable access to the James River, and its role as a major crossroads and junction for five railroads.
 Since Petersburg was the main supply base and rail depot for the entire region, including Richmond, the taking of Petersburg by Union forces would make it impossible for Lee to continue defending Richmond (the Confederate capital).
 This represented a change of strategy from that of the preceding Overland Campaign, in which confronting and defeating Lee's army in the open was the primary goal.
 Now, Grant selected a geographic and political target and knew that his superior resources could besiege Lee there, pin him down, and either starve him into submission or lure him out for a decisive battle.
-Lee at first believed that Grant's main target was Richmond and devoted only minimal troops under Gen. P.G.T.
-Beauregard to the defense of Petersburg.
+Lee at first believed that Grant's main target was Richmond and devoted only minimal troops under Beauregard to the defense of Petersburg.

 Opposing forces

 Union

-At the beginning of the campaign, Grant's Union forces consisted of the Army of the Potomac, under Maj.
-Gen. George G. Meade, and the Army of the James, under Maj.
-Gen. Benjamin Butler.
+At the beginning of the campaign, Grant's Union forces consisted of the Army of the Potomac, under Meade, and the Army of the James, under Butler.

 The Army of the Potomac included: